 Is New Flooring Tax Deductible?

 Like any other home improvement, new flooring isn’t tax deductible when it’s used for your personal residence.
-However, below are three instances where you may be able to deduct new flooring — like hardwood floors, wall-to-wall carpet or tile flooring — from your taxes.
+However, below are three instances where you may be able to deduct new flooring — like hardwood floors, wall-to-wall carpet, or luxury vinyl tile flooring — from your taxes.

 1. Working From Home